natuyen/work_tools/garoon_create_data/mail/create_confirmation_request/README.md

         - 2 redundant confimration request + confirmation response for every user

 ## Example:
-- loop_number = 1000, every user will create
+- max_count = 1000, every user will create
     - 4 * 1000 mail
     - 6 * 1000 confirmation ( request + response )
 - In Garoon, we will have